seanm00n/Node-Session-Auth-Demo/README.md

 ## 📌 Project Overview
 This project implements the core principles of User Authentication and Stateful Session Management in a web environment.
-As an aspiring server developer, I focused on building a secure "Request Pre-processing Pipeline" and ensuring reliable data synchronization between the MySQL database, server memory, and client-side cookies.
+As an aspiring server developer, I focused on building a secure `Request Pre-processing Pipeline` and ensuring reliable data synchronization between the MySQL database, server memory, and client-side cookies.

 ## 🚀 Key Features
 * **Middleware Pipeline Architecture**: Designed a structured pre-processing flow using `express.json()` and `express-session`.